sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 ---

-Got it!
-Here's the converted list from 201 to 230 with **"Include"** sections listing related topics (not the answers), matching your requested style:

----

 ### 🔹 **201.
 Why has ArrayList extended the java.util.AbstractList class in Java?**

 * Include: Java Collections Framework hierarchy, AbstractList class, List interface, skeletal implementation patterns.